Data-Driven Feature Tracking for Event Cameras With and Without Frames: Introduction

 Existing feature trackers for event cameras have shown unprecedented results with respect to latency and tracking robustness in high-speed and high-dynamic range scenarios~\cite{eklt, Alzugaray2020HASTE:Events}.
 Nonetheless, until now, event-based trackers have been developed based on classical model assumptions, which typically result in poor tracking performance in the presence of noise.
 They either rely on iterative optimization of motion parameters~\cite{eklt, Kueng16iros, Zhu17icra} or employ a simple classification for possible translations of a feature~\cite{Alzugaray2020HASTE:Events}, thus, do not generalize to different scenarios due to unmodeled effects.
 Moreover, they usually feature complex model parameters, requiring extensive manual hand-tuning to adapt to different event cameras and new scenes.
-To tackle these deficiencies, we propose the first data-driven feature tracker for event cameras.
-Using a neural network, our method tracks features by localizing a template patch from a grayscale image in subsequent event patches.
-The network architecture features a correlation volume for the assignment and employs recurrent layers for long-term consistency.
-To increase the tracking performance, we introduce a novel frame attention module, which shares information across feature tracks in one image.
-We first train on a synthetic optical flow dataset and then finetune it with our novel self-supervision scheme based on 3D point triangulation using camera poses.
-Our tracker outperforms state-of-the-art baselines by up to $5.5\%$ and $130.2\%$ on the Event Camera Dataset benchmark~\cite{Mueggler17ijrr} and the recently published EDS dataset~\cite{Hidalgo2022cvpr}, respectively.
-This performance is achieved without requiring extensive manual hand-tuning of parameters.
-Moreover, without optimizing the code for deployment, our method achieves faster inference than existing methods.
-Finally, we show how the combination of our method with the well-established frame-based tracker KLT~\cite{klt} leverages the best of both worlds for high-speed scenarios.
-This combination of standard and event cameras paves the path for the concept of sparingly triggering frames based on the tracking quality, which is a critical tool for future applications where runtime and power consumption are essential.